sachaservan/FOLEAGE-PCG/README.md

 See the [DPF repository](https://github.com/sachaservan/tri-dpf).

 SPFSS benchmarks:
-Since the SPFSS benchmarks are specific to FOLEAGE, we provide a special test file `spfss_test.cs` which can be used to benchmark the above DPF implementation.
+Since the SPFSS benchmarks are specific to FOLEAGE, we provide a special test file `spfss_test.c` which can be used to benchmark the DPF implementation.
 To do so, run:

 ```
 cd libs